 Cell phones and other electronic devices can be a great technology tool in the classroom.
 Unfortunately, there are misuses that cause distress and issues for both the user and others around them.
-Upper School students may use their cell phones during breaks and lunch.
-Otherwise, they must follow the policy of each individual classroom teacher.
-Middle School students' cell phones must be turned off by 7:50 am and stored in their lockers.
-Misuse of cell phones or any other electronic device will result first in a verbal warning.
-Continued concerns may result in the device being taken from a student for the day or an extended period of time.
-Such incidents will be recorded in Renweb.
+Upper School students may use their cell phones during passing periods and lunch.
+Otherwise, they must store their phone in a place designated by each classroom teacher.
+Middle School students' cell phones must be turned off by 7:40 am and stored in their lockers.
+First misuse of cell phones or any other electronic device will result in a verbal warning.
+Continued concerns may result in the device being taken from a student for the day or an extended period of time, and such incidents will be recorded as a behavioral notice